 I recommend you try to take part in tastings or purchase whisky tasting packs as this way you get to try a range of whiskies and learn more about the special nuances of each dram.
 Especially when you are a newbie to whisky, tastings will offer advice and information on each bottling and you have the chance to find the style(s) that best work for your taste buds.
 There is a huge range of whiskies with unique flavour profiles so don’t feel defeated if you don’t get into it straight away; you just haven’t found the ones that work for you.
 Also, as your taste for whisky develops, you may find that the ones you didn’t used to like are now becoming solid favourites.

-The Scotch Malt Whisky Society has kindly offered a membership discount code for my lovely readers – you can get 15% off the membership (normally £65 a year) with the code INKA15.
-Valid until 27th June 2020 and across the EU and the UK.
+The Scotch Malt Whisky Society has kindly offered a membership discount code for my lovely readers – you can get 10% off the membership (normally £65 a year) with the code INKA10.
+Valid until 31st December 2020 and across the EU and the UK.